Could the Secret to Arms Like Arnold Be Plants?

 If you want to perform athletically at a high level, you’ve got to treat your body like a Ferrari, explains Winnipeg Blue Bombers running back Brady Oliveira, and that means pumping in premium fuel.
 According to a recent sports documentary, that fuel isn’t a steak at every meal; it’s plants.

-Eating plants instead of animals is the best way to optimize athletic performance, claims the controversial and celeb-studded documentary The Game Changers, which has found a quiet but fervent following since its release a few months ago.
+Eating plants instead of animals is the best way to optimize athletic performance, claims the controversial and celeb-studded documentary The Game Changers, which has found a quiet but fervent following since a fresh cut was released in September.
 The premise: A plant-based diet — and being mindful of not just how we’re eating, but what we’re eating — leads to a stronger athlete.
 Muscles work better, recovery is quicker and overall health improves.

 But what this film isn’t about: adopting a vegan lifestyle.
 “Not all plant-based diets are vegan,” explains James Wilks, the film’s narrator and protagonist, who is a former pro MMA fighter.
 It’s about dispelling the myth that only meat can provide the protein necessary for performance.
 A plant-based diet, the film argues, might just be the answer to helping our health and the planet — a solution our meat-lusting society has been avoiding.